Creating great beer for the Village Inn, Nailsworth, and a wider audience.

 Kings Clipstone Brewery

-A microbrewery in the heart of Sherwood Forest.
+A five-barrel microbrewery in the heart of Sherwood Forest.

 Address: The Keeper’s Bothy, Main Road, Kings Clipstone, Nottinghamshire NG21 9BT